Blocking AI bots and controlling crawlers

 by Phil Hawksworth

 AI offers some incredible opportunities as a tool for developers, but we might not want all of the many AI services out there scraping everything we publish on our web sites to be used as their training content.
-There are ways to tell these bots not to crawl our data, and Netlify Edge Functions can help make this pretty striaghtforward.
+There are ways to tell these bots not to crawl our data, and Netlify Edge Functions can help make this pretty straightforward.

 #TL;DR